wxyz-abcd/node-haxball/README.md

   - authFromKey(authKey): recreates the auth object for given authKey. the object is used in Room.join. (returns Promise(authObj))
   - getRoomList(): returns the current room list. (returns Promise(roomListArray))
   - keyState(dirX, dirY, kick): returns an integer keyState value to be used in Room.setKeyState. dirX = oneof\[-1:left, 0:still, 1:right\], dirY = oneof\[-1:up, 0:still, 1:down\], kick = true/false.
-  - getGeo(): connects to Haxball's geolocation api to get your location based on IP address. you can use it directly as "geo" key in Haxball constructor. (returns Promise(geoLocationObject))
+  - getGeo(): connects to Haxball's geolocation api to get your location based on IP address. you can use it directly as "geo" key inside "storage" object. (returns Promise(geoLocationObject))

 - Room: Main static room functions.
   - create(createParams, commonParams): create a room with given parameters.